Things You'll Need

 Attach a 4-inch piece of florist wire to each of the wings by inserting the wire into the edge of the bottom edge of the wing.
 Use hot glue to secure it in place if necessary.
 Spray paint the wire and the wings gold.
 Allow it to dry.

 Twist the end of the wire sticking out of the cardboard wings around the wire loop to secure them on the sides, just above where your ears will be.
-Wrap the wire with a piece of gold-toned fabric tape until you have encircled the entire crown.
+Wrap the wire with a piece of gold-toned fabric tape until you have encircled the entire crown to complete your Hermes costume.